 Below are four methods to help you increase communication with your church members:

 Who is it that you are trying to reach?
 For a busy church leader, that may be a youth group today and important community business leaders tomorrow.
 You have to make sure that your communication strategies are customized to fit the needs of each of these groups.
 You don’t want to inundate your business community with news about an upcoming youth retreat.

 Your older church members may still love getting their updates from the weekly bulletin, but your busier younger congregates may like the convenience of checking in with you online.
 Look at your church demographics and determine what types of communication methods will work best when you want to post about church news and events.

 This will most likely involve you utilizing a few different systems, such as a website, social media, email and of course that weekly bulletin.

 For emergency church updates or as a reminder for upcoming meetings, mass notification using an SMS text message or personalized recording is very effective.
-Since voice broadcasting providers like DialMyCalls allow you to organize your calling lists into groups, you can avoid sending out messages that are irrelevant to certain members of your church.
+Since voice broadcasting providers allow you to organize your calling lists into groups, you can avoid sending out messages that are irrelevant to certain members of your church.
 This means that when you want to remind parents of the pick-up time after the retreat, other community members won’t receive a message that does not pertain to them.

 Method 3: Offer Inspirational Messages

 Take the time to write posts or send emails that also address issues of your faith.
 To engage your church members, tie your faith messages in with current challenges they may be facing.
 A mid-week message of hope from you may be just what your attenders need to make it to Sunday.

 In all of your communications, you should be inviting feedback and making it clear how and when you can be reached.
 If you send emails, check for responses regularly.
 Look at your church’s website or social media site daily to check if a visitor has a question or comment for you.
 Two-way conversation show that you are interested in your community and value their participation.
 The trick is to make you sure that you see it and respond.